-It’s something we’d like to see from more zombie games: Telltale’s The Walking Dead isn’t really about the walkers.
-They’re merely the backdrop for a series of stories about human nature.
+It is something we would like to see from more zombie games: The Walking Dead is not really about the walkers.
+They are merely the backdrop for a series of stories about human nature.
 The key characters here are capable of both great kindnesses and unforgivable evils in the name of protecting their own.
 The only reassurance is found at the end of each episode, when you get to see what percentage of fellow players made the same terrible compromises as you.

 Season One was vital, and the follow-up episodes have moments just as harrowing.
-Season Three sees Telltale keeping its decaying themes fresh with dual protagonists – an older Clementine and newcomer Javier.
+The New Frontier sees Telltale keeping its decaying themes fresh with dual protagonists - an older Clementine and newcomer Javier.

-For those who found the cause of Lemmings too noble, Zombie Night Terror is a twist on that puzzler’s form.
-You’re offered a sidelong view of the black-and-white action and ways to influence it, guiding your unthinking chargers over the booby traps they’d otherwise fall blindly into.
+For those who found the cause of Lemmings too noble, Zombie Night Terror is a bloody twist on that puzzler’s format.
+You are offered a sidelong view of the black-and-white action and given ways to influence it, guiding your unthinking chargers over the booby traps they would otherwise fall blindly into.

 Pesky humans will pick away at your numbers with buzzsaws, shotguns, and repurposed snow trucks - but you can bolster the ranks with a few would-be survivors.
 What’s more, the undead can be altered into mutated beings that riff on Left 4 Dead - blowing themselves to bits and taking the living with them, or spitting globules of green acid which bubble away in stark contrast to the grey backdrops.
 The colourless world of this zombie game is just waiting to be covered in bright red blood.